The stress and cost of TB testing

-Ian said: “I don’t think people really understand the amount of expense and effort from the farmer’s point of view that goes into every TB test.
+“I don’t think people really understand the amount of expense and effort from the farmer’s point of view that goes into every TB test.
 The on-farm costs on a business that could easily be struggling anyway are huge, and these are people’s livelihoods.
 This isn’t just a job that people go to from 9am to 5pm, this is somebody’s livelihood.

 “There’s a huge amount of work.
 It takes a huge amount of labour and time.
 We’re like a lot of farms – we have cows grazing in fields in a number of different locations, some of which are several miles away from where the TB testing is done.
 So the preparation work for the test starts two or three weeks before the cattle are actually tested.

 “It takes the best part of a fortnight to actually get all the cattle in so they can be tested.
 I’ve worked out it takes us something in the region of about 150 man hours just getting the cattle through the actual TB test.
 It’s not very easy for the people and it’s distressing for the animals.

 “It’s stressful because it’s a job no one looks forward to doing.
 I’m asking my staff to spend a couple of days of their week in there penning animals up.
 It’s fraught with difficulties.
 We're stressed about the testing process and the results, and the cattle are naturally tense and anxious too - a combination of factors which creates a difficult situation.
 There’s always the risk that the animals could panic and get out, that the testing takes much longer than you thought, and also you don’t know what the outcome is going to be.

 If you end up in that cycle of testing every 60 days it has a huge impact on your farming business and your ability to carry out that farming business.